olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/algorithmic_genjiko.png">

 Good, but not perfect.
-The order is largely wrong, and the four genji-mon rendered in red are the ones where our "optimal" layout has failed to reproduce the traditional design.
+The order is largely wrong, and the four Genji-mon rendered in red are the ones where our "optimal" layout has failed to reproduce the traditional design.

 <h3 id="maintext">Order</h3>

-Knuth [mentions][CAM] that the genji-mon "were not arranged in any particularly logical order" and I'm inclined to agree.
+Knuth [mentions][CAM] that the Genji-mon "were not arranged in any particularly logical order" and I'm inclined to agree.
 I tried several variations of the above `partition()` function hoping to find one where the traditional order would just fall out naturally, but it never did.
 A close inspection of the